apetresc/Kindle-Widget-Toolkit/README.md

 **KWTDiagram/KWTMutableDiagram** - A diagram, in both mutable and non-mutable versions, which can be added to a container and have text flow around it.

+**KWTProgressBar** - A graphical representation of the progress towards completion of a particular task.

 **KWTScrollPanel** - A KPanel that supports vertical scrolling, instead of the Kindle's usual Paged metaphor.

 **KWTSelectableLabel** - A KLabel that can receive ActionEvents as if it were a KButton.